 |Église Saint-Pierre-et-Saint-Paul||--||Downtown Pointe A Pitre, 3.6 mi.
 Northwest of Central Gosier|

-Visitors will explore some other worthwhile landmarks in and near Gosier.
+Visitors can enjoy some other intriguing attractions in and near Gosier.

-If you want to learn more about the distillery process, consider visiting Distillerie Montebello Tour.
+If you'd like to observe the distillery process, consider heading to Distillerie Montebello Tour.
 Distillerie Montebello was founded in the foothills of Basse-Terre in 1930 as a small family business and has grown and thrived since that time as a rum distillery.
 Modern now, guests are still invited on property to see just how they turn out their product.

-The other types of landmarks in and near Gosier are provided in the following table.
+The other kinds of landmarks in and near Gosier are displayed right below.

 |Distillerie Montebello Tour||Distillery||7.5 mi.
 West of Central Gosier||Basse-Terre|